chriswongwk/citrixahv/installxd/installxd.rst

 Installing MCS Plugin for AHV
 +++++++++++++++++++++++++++++

+By default, XenDesktop has support for provisioning virtual machines to a number of platforms, including: VMware vSphere, Microsoft Hyper-V, Citrix XenServer, Microsoft Azure, and AWS.
+The Citrix Provisioning SDK provides the ability to integrate additional platforms with the Delivery Controller's provisioning and power management functions, creating a native Citrix management experience on top of Nutanix AHV.

 In the **XD** VM console, open a browser and download the following file: http://download.nutanix.com/firmware/citrix/1.1.3/NutanixAHV-MCS-XD7.9+or+later.msi

 Open the installer and click **Next**.